DaveAppleton/SendTokens/readme.md

 configuration : JSON FILE
 -------------------------

-This file was set up to transfer UET
+This demo file was set up to transfer UET

 ```
 {